How dumb do you think your customers are, AT&T?

 According to numbers provided by AT&T, the 5G E service is “up to” twice as fast as regular old AT&T LTE service.
 I don’t doubt this, but it’s still not 5G.
 To my knowledge, AT&T is not yet using its 5G E marketing term in its advertising to sell phones or tempt people to upgrade to faux 5G, but if history is any guide, it will get around to doing that, too.

 At CES in 2011, AT&T began to label its 3G HSPA+ service as “4G” when the service did not fit either the speed or technical requirements of the new standard.
 Its HSPA+ network was built on GSM technology, which was designed to handle voice communications and only later retrofitted to handle the mobile data boom.
-And yet, just months earlier, AT&T had sued T-Mobile when it began to slap the 4G label on its own GSM-based HSPA+ service.
+And yet, just months earlier, AT&T had sued T-Mobile when the smaller carrier began to slap the 4G label on its own GSM-based HSPA+ service.

-Flash forward to the current wireless generation transition.
+Flash-forward to the current wireless generation transition.
 AT&T appears to want to make damned sure it’s first in line to abuse the definition of the new standard.
 Verizon ran a full-page ad in the Wall Street Journal, New York Times, Washington Post, and USA Today to call out AT&T’s 5G label.
 “The potential for 5G is awesome, but the potential to overhype and underdeliver on the 5G promise is a temptation that the wireless industry must resist,” the ad read.

 T-Mobile’s response was a lighter and funnier: